Application & Admission Procedure

 A student may apply for academic exemption for studies already completed in a recognised university (or equivalent).

 Full details of the subjects previously studied including detailed syllabuses, a descriptions of the assessment and grading system and an official original academic transcript (or certified copy) detailing performance in the subject(s) concerned must be provided, preferably in advance of coming to Australia or, prior to enrolment, in order for exemptions to be decided.

 A student who receives exemption for any unit will receive a full refund (or credit towards another unit) of fees for the course concerned.

-Successful applicants will receive an official letter of offer from IIBIT on behalf of University of Ballarat specifying the details of the program or programs, the required fees, the terms and conditions of enrolment and other relevant information.
-The offer must be accepted in writing and one semester’s course fee, and compulsory medical insurance (OSHC), must be paid after a Pre-visa / e-Visa approval is granted to the applicant.
-After acceptance for the offer and payment of fees, IIBIT will send each confirmed student an Electronic Confirmation of Enrolment (eCoE) form in order for the student to apply to the Australian diplomatic post for a final student visa to come to Australia.
+Successful applicants will receive an official letter of offer from IIBIT on behalf of FedUni specifying the details of the program or programs, the required fees, the terms and conditions of enrolment and other relevant information.
+The offer must be accepted in writing.
+One semester’s program fee and compulsory medical insurance (OSHC), must be paid after the Pre Visa / e – Visa approval is granted to the applicant.
+After acceptance of the offer and payment of fees, IIBIT will send each confirmed student an Electronic Confirmation of Enrolment (eCoE) form in order for the student to apply to the Australian diplomatic post to receive the final student visa to come to Australia

 Sometimes new students choose to defer the start of their program for a number of reasons.
 Students may reserve their place in a program for a period agreed with IIBIT.
 However the normal maximum period of deferment is one year.
 Students receiving an offer of a place in a program who wish to defer the start of their program must write to the IIBIT Student Services Office outlining the reason for their deferment request.
 Deferment of the start of a program after a student arrives in Australia is subject to Australian immigration rules.